Overview

 - Great Week — Team delivered significantly above average this period

-- Scoring Anomaly — Unusually high BV scores detected that may indicate inconsistent scoring
+- Scoring Anomaly — Unusually high Impact scores detected that may indicate inconsistent scoring

 People insights